wafa26/DevOps-WebApp-Project/README.md

 ## Project Overview
-This project is a Employee API built with Node.js and Redis.
-It provides CRUD functionality for employees and includes:
+This is a Node.js Express app (backend) and React app (frontend), using MongoDB as the database and Redis for caching.
+The app allows users to perform CRUD operations (Create, Read, Update, Delete) for managing employees via a form.
+The application is fully containerized and runs inside Docker, Kubernetes, and Istio, with monitoring via Prometheus and Grafana.
-Automated testing (unit, integration tests).
-CI/CD pipeline using GitHub Actions.
-Infrastructure provisioning using Vagrant and Ansible.
+It includes automated testing (unit, integration tests) and health checks ,CI/CD pipeline using GitHub Actions and provisioning using Vagrant and Ansible.
-Containerization with Docker and orchestration with Kubernetes.

 ## Features
 ### API: